robomq/robomq.io/docs/MQTT.md

 ```

 ### Consumer
-The first step is the same as producer, consumer needs to connect to [robomq.io](http://www.robomq.io) broker and start loop.
+The first step is the same as producer, consumer needs to connect to <a href="https://www.robomq.io" target="_blank">RoboMQ.io</a> broker and start loop.
 Not as the producer, this consumer loops forever.

 ```cpp
 while(!mosquitto_loop_forever(mosq, 0, 1)){